pdir/docs/docs/social-feed/einrichtung-twitter-app.md

 Füllen Sie das erste Eingabefeld z.
 B. mit diesem vorgeschriebenen Text aus oder beschreiben Sie es mit Ihren eigenen Worten (in Englisch).

-**_The twitter api should used to show posts from a page or hashtag and information about the post creator on the own website.
-The posts and images will be written directly in to the database and will showed on the website._**
+**_The twitter api will be used to show posts belonging to a page or a hashtag and information about the posts creator on the own website.
+The posts and images will be written directly into the website database and will be showed on the website._**

 Bei **"Do you plan to display Tweets or aggregate data about Twitter content outside of Twitter?"** könnten Sie den folgenden Text eintragen.